VanessaDa/VANBAA25089_PTO2502_GroupA_VanessaBaart_JSL03-2025/README.md

 - 📦 Console logs:
   - All tasks with the label: `"📋 All Tasks:"`
   - Completed tasks with the label: `"✅ Completed Tasks:"`
-- 🔔 Alert when task limit is reached:
+- 🔔 Alert when total task limit (9) is reached:
   _"There are enough tasks on your board, please check them in the console."_

 ---